Skip to content

 for author, pct in res.self_references.items():

-logger.info(f" {author}: {pct}% self-reference")
+logger.info(f" {author}: {pct}% self-references")

 return results[0] if single_input else results